 When we first paddled the Advanced Elements AdvanceFrame on the water, we were immediately impressed by the performance.
 For a inflatable kayak it is very easy to paddle and we always had the feeling of moving pretty quickly.
 Compared to many other inflatable, the Advanced Elements forms a bow wave much later and is therefore faster and easier to paddle.

-Since the Dropstitch floor can be inflated up to 0.6 bar, it does not deform when paddling.
+Since the Dropstitch floor can be inflated up to 0.41 bar (5.9 PSI), it does not deform when paddling.
 This makes paddling in the Advanced Elements kayak even more efficient.
 The solid floor prevents possible deformation due to the weight of the paddlers.
 This results in a flat and smooth underside of the kayak in the water, with significantly less water resistance.
 You had the feeling of sitting in a high quality solid hull kayak.

 Compared to many other kayaks, the Advanced Elements is stable in the water.
 It is not quite as stable as the Gumotex Swing 2 (which in our opinion is one of the most stable inflatable kayaks), but still absolutely sufficient.
 On our paddle tour through Berlin the partly heavy waves of passing ships could not bring the Advanced Elements AdvancesFrame into an unstable position.
 We always felt safe in the boat.